theoxDEV/DeveloperStore/README.md

 ### ▶️ Running the project

+⚠️ Ensure Docker Desktop is running before going forward to these following steps.

-Setup docker-compose as Startup Project.
+Setup docker-compose as Startup Project and run the project.

 Use the following command in the Package Manager Console, using ORM project as Default project: